-Emissions Unit Description: Electric Melt Units

-(a)(1) One (1) 350 KW electric induction melting unit for processing steel, identified as M-226, constructed in July of 1988 and modified in 2015 for modification of the control system, consisting of two (2) melt pots (EU-173 and EU-174), controlled by a cyclone (CU-170) and cartridge filter control system (CU-603), exhausting inside.
+Facility Description[326 IAC 2-7-5(15)]: Electric Induction Melt Units (a) Five (5) electric induction melting units and their associated melt pots with a total rated capacity of 4.600 pounds metal (steel/brass/copper/aluminum/iron) per hour, controlled by a multicyclone system through stack SV-157, exhausting outside and consisting of the following: (1)One (1) 350 KW electric induction melting unit for processing steel, constructed in July of 1988, consisting of two (2) melt pots (EU-173 and EU-174).
 Each melt pot has a maximum throughput rate of 1,000 pounds of steel alloy per hour.
+Only one melt pot can be in operation at a time.
 Under 40 CFR 63, Subpart ZZZZZ (5Z), this unit is considered an affected source/facility.

-(a)(2) One (1) 350 KW electric induction melting unit for processing steel, identified as M-227, constructed in July of 1988 and modified in 2015 for modification of the control system, consisting of two (2) melt pots (EU-175 and EU-176), controlled by a cyclone (CU-171) and cartridge filter control system (CU-603), exhausting inside.
+(2) One (1) 350 KW electric induction melting unit for processing steel, constructed in July of 1988, consisting of two (2) melt pots (EU-175 and EU-176).
 Each melt pot has a maximum throughput rate of 1,000 pounds of steel alloy per hour.
+Only one melt pot can be in operation at a time.
 Under 40 CFR 63, Subpart ZZZZZ (5Z), this unit is considered an affected source/facility.

-(a)(3) One (1) 350 KW electric induction melting unit, identified as M-228, constructed in December of 2005 and modified in 2015 for modification of the control system, consisting of two (2) melt pots (EU-177 and EU-178), controlled by a cyclone (CU-171) and cartridge filter control system (CU-603), exhausting inside.
-Each melt pot has a maximum throughput rate of 1,000 pounds of ductile iron or steel per hour.
+(3) One (1) 350 KW electric induction melting unit, constructed in December of 2005, consisting of two (2) melt pots (EU-177 and EU-178).
+Each melt pot has a maximum throughput rate of 1.000 pounds of ductile iron per hour.
+Only one melt pot can be in operation at a time.
 Ferro-nickel-magnesium and ferrosilicate are used as inoculants in the melting process during the production of ductile iron, for metal bonding, at a rate of 2.4 and 2.2 pounds per melt respectively.
 Ductile iron can be produced at a maximum rate of 1,000 pounds per hour.
 No flux is used in the production of ductile iron.

-Under 40 CFR 63, Subpart ZZZZZ (5Z), this unit is considered an affected source/facility.

-(a)(4) One (1) 175 KW electric induction melting unit for processing small batch test steel alloy, identified as M-230, constructed in 1998 and modified in 2007, consisting of two (2) melt pots (EU-193 and EU-194), controlled by a cyclone (CU-171) and cartridge filter control system (CU-603), exhausting inside.
-Each melt pot has a maximum throughput rate of 600 pounds of steel alloys per hour.

 Under 40 CFR 63, Subpart ZZZZZ (5Z), this unit is considered an affected source/facility.
 (The information describing the process contained in this facility description box is descriptive information and does not constitute enforceable conditions.)